datawire/ambassador-docs/docs/emissary/pre-release/topics/running/http3.md

 ```

-Based on the above example, AKS generates two `LoadBalancer`s, one for UDP and the other for TCP.

 AKS will generate two `LoadBalancers` with the public IP addresss assigned to each.
 One LoadBalancer for UDP and one for TCP traffic.

 <Alert severity="info">